Does the Security of Payment Act apply to residential home owners?

 For example, a residential home owner includes a person who owns a house or land, who has contracted with a builder or other contractor to be responsible for performing building work on that house or land.
 If they receive a claim for payment under this Act, they must either pay or lodge a a payment schedule giving reasons for not paying the full amount.

-Doing nothing is not an option, otherwise the claimant can take the matter to adjudication and obtain a judgment against the home owner for the full amount claimed.
+Doing nothing is not an option.
+The claimant can take the matter to adjudication and get a judgment against the home owner for the full amount claimed.